bonalan/DeepLforConcreteReuse/README.md

 ## Features
 - **Synthetic Dataset**: Contains Excel datasheet derived from the parametric model.
 - **Deep Learning Model**: Implementation code of the surrogate model for performance prediction.
-- **Design Exploration Tools**: Script for generating the API call with the Hops plugin.
+- **Design Exploration Tools**: Script for generating the API call for the surrogate model.

 ---

 ## Repository Contents
 - `/data`: Synthetic dataset for training and testing the deep neural network.
-- `/model`: Pre-trained models and training scripts for the surrogate model.
+- `/model`: Pre-trained model, scalers and training script for the surrogate model.
 - `/API call`: Function for the API call.

 ---